 (Years 10 - 11)

 In Year 10, students begin GCSE courses and study a curriculum that reflects their particular academic or vocational strengths and interests.
-Almost all students will complete GCSEs in 9 subjects, including mathematics, English language and English literature, core and additional science or triple science subjects (biology, chemistry, physics).
+Almost all students will complete GCSEs in 9 subjects, including mathematics, English (language and literature), combined science or triple science subjects (biology, chemistry, physics).
 In addition, students will be given several option choices to develop their academic interests and strengths.
 A small number of students take on vocational courses related directly to the world of work, such as motor vehicle maintenance.